Learn Spanish with 15 Cartoons for Kids You’ll Love

 The series of videos are all available for free on the webpage.
 Additionally, you can download the app, play games, read, sing songs or do the proposed activities.

-Ger ready to learn about rainbows, stomach-aches, families, birthdays and more, animal style!
+Ger ready to learn about rainbows, stomach-aches, families, birthdays and attending school (like the episode below, from FluentU), animal style!

 I was introduced to the “Lunnis” by my 2-year-old nephew and, surprisingly enough, I got so impressed and hooked that I watched the first two seasons in one sitting with him.